aeos42/BRAVO/README.md

 ### Vision Statement
 *Gain insights into your browsing habits.*
 ___
+### Install

+Clone or download the repository.
+Once the file is unzipped, open Google Chrome.
+On the right-hand toolbar drop-down navigate to *More Tools > Extensions.*

+Check *‘Developer Mode’* in the upper right-hand corner.

+Click *‘Load unpacked extension’* and navigate to the folder named ‘dataExt’ in the BRAVO folder.

+Press *‘OK’* with the folder highlighted.

+The extension should now be installed--click the small icon that appeared in the upper-right hand corner of the browser to start using BRAVO!

 ### Motivation
 * In today’s environment, we spend a lot of time on the internet--whether it involves work or play.
 We want people to better understand how they use one of their most precious resources--their time.
 * Much like Mint produces useful metrics and graphics for a person’s money usage, we hope that BRAVO will provide useful metrics and graphics that will help users gain insights into their internet usage and time.